verrazzano/docs/content/en/docs/operations/_index.md

  To change the Verrazzano password, first change the user password in Keycloak and then update the Verrazzano secret.

 **Change the user in Keycloak**
 1. Navigate to the Keycloak admin console.

+   a.
 Obtaining the Keycloak admin console URL is described [here](#get-the-consoles-urls).

+   b.
 Obtaining the Keycloak admin console credentials is described [here](#the-keycloak-admin-console).
-2. In the left pane, under `Manage`, select `Users`.
+1. In the left pane, under `Manage`, select `Users`.
-3. In the `Users` pane, search for `verrazzano` or click `View all users`.
+1. In the `Users` pane, search for `verrazzano` or click `View all users`.
-4. For the `verrazzano` user, click the `Edit` action.
+1. For the `verrazzano` user, click the `Edit` action.
-5. At the top, select the `Credentials` tab.
+1. At the top, select the `Credentials` tab.
-6. Specify the new password and confirm.
+1. Specify the new password and confirm.
-7. Specify whether the new password is a temporary password.
+1. Specify whether the new password is a temporary password.
 A temporary password must be reset on next login.
-8. Click `Reset Password`.
+1. Click `Reset Password`.
-9. Confirm the password reset by clicking `Reset password` in the confirmation dialog.
+1. Confirm the password reset by clicking `Reset password` in the confirmation dialog.

 **Update the Verrazzano secret**